puya/token-counter/README.md

 -   **Fast Tokenization:** Leverages `tiktoken` for high-performance token counting.
 -   **Progress Bar:** A `rich`-powered progress bar shows the status of large files.
 -   **Styled Output:** Displays results in a clean, formatted table.
+-   **Flexible Encoding Selection:** Choose specific `tiktoken` encodings via a flag or an interactive menu.
 -   **Easy to Use:** Simple command-line interface for quick use.

 ## Installation & Usage